 Memory Loss

-Memory Loss is a lesser-known outcome of hypertension. the relentless pounding on the small vessels in the brain has adverse effects.
+Memory Loss is a lesser-known outcome of hypertension.
+The relentless pounding on the small vessels in the brain has adverse effects.
 Brains of hypertensive patients shrink by as much as 20 percent, leading to an increased risk of dementia and Alzheimer’s disease.

 Many hypertension cases are more complicated than they seem.
 Highblood pressure is a serious problem that requires more serious attention so regularly eating foods that can take your blood pressure down a notch or two helps.
 Beets, banana, cocoa, garlic and artichokes are five foods that can do the trick.